Arundel & Brighton Walking Pilgrimage

 Which was the coldest pilgrimage?
 This is easy - the very first Holy Year Pilgrimage in 1975 was at Easter, and we endured blizzards, so that was the coldest by far.
 Of the others?
 I haven't a clue!
 Anyone else got an opinion?

 Which was the hottest pilgrimage?
 The start of the Pilgrims Way Pilgrimage came at the end of the long, hot summer of 1976.
 But the rain came mid-way through.
 I remember the middle of Buckfast 3 as particularly hot, but it was cool and wet at the start and the end.
-Send in your nominations for the hottest pilgrimage day!
-Well, we probably made this record on the first walking day of St Richard's Anniversary in 2003: we were in Kent not far from Gravesend where the hottest temperature ever in the UK was recorded at 38.1°C
+The hottest pilgrimage day was the first walking day of St Richard's Anniversary in 2003: we were in Kent not far from Gravesend where the hottest temperature ever in the UK was recorded at 38.1°C

 Which was the wettest pilgrimage?
 By repute, I'd have said Walsingham 2, where the hall at Roxwell was flooded.
 But this may not be the pilgrimage with most wet days!